-The audit engagement team identified the risk of management override of controls, revenue recognition and stock provisions as the areas where the financial statements were most susceptible to material misstatement due to fraud.
-Audit procedures performed included but were not limited to testing manual journal entries and other adjustments and evaluating the business rationale in relation to significant, unusual transactions and transactions entered into outside the normal course of business, performing cut off testing, tests of control and tests of detail to cover all revenue assertions and challenging judgments and estimates made in the recognition of long term contract revenue and those applied in the methodology adopted in establishing the stock provision.
+The audit engagement team identified the risk of management override of controls and revenue recognition as the areas where the financial statements were most susceptible to material misstatement due to fraud.
+Audit procedures performed in respect of management override of controls included but were not limited to testing manual journal entries and other adjustments and evaluating the business rationale in relation to significant, unusual transactions and transactions entered into outside the normal course of business.
+Revenue procedures consisted of performing cut off testing, tests of control and tests of detail and challenging judgments and estimates made in the recognition of long term contract revenue.